-We conducted our audit in accordance with International Standards on Auditing("ISAs").
+We conducted our audit in accordance with International Standards on Auditing (ISA).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Company in accordance with the International Ethics Standard Board for Accountants Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Thailand, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.